 The above functions sum up what is obtainable in other notable antivirus programs, with few exceptions nonetheless.
 And though, it's fallen short of standard in the past, it remains one of the best today.

-Earlier this year, in April, AV-Test carried out its reliability test on the newly upgraded Windows Defender.
+In April 2019, AV-Test carried out its reliability test on the newly upgraded Windows Defender.
 During the test, it was discovered that the program is able to detect 98.8% zero-day attacks and 99.9% of malware.
-These metrics are more or less what is obtainable in other standard AV programs today.
+These metrics are more or less what is obtainable in other standard AV programs today that facilitates monitoring identity.

 In essence, if you take into account the proprietary advantages offered by Windows Defender, you'd find out that it's the most ideal antivirus program for you.